skrigel/interactive-prezi/README.md

 - Run `yarn install` (or `npm install` or `pnpm install`) to install dependencies.
 - Run `yarn start` (or `npm start` or `pnpm start`) to start the presentation.
 - Edit `index.tsx to add your presentation content.

-## Building you presentation

-To build your presentation for a production deploy, run `yarn build` (or `npm build` or `pnpm build`).

-The build artifacts will be placed in the `dist` directory.
-If you'd like to change this location, edit `build.outDir` in `vite.config.ts`.